akikuno/cstag/README.md

 """
 ```

-The multiple CS tags allow to report the variant allele frequency (VAF).
+The multiple CS tags enable reporting of the variant allele frequency (VAF).

 ```python
 import cstag